opentelekomcloud-docs/distributed-cache-service/umn/source/faqs/data_backup_export_and_migration/can_i_export_backup_data_of_dcs_redis_instances_to_rdb_files_using_the_console.rst

    **redis-cli -h {redis_address} -p 6379 [-a password] --rdb {output.rdb}**

--  Redis 4.0/5.0/6.0
+-  Redis 4.0 and later

    Yes.
-DCS Redis 4.0/5.0/6.0 instances support AOF and RDB persistence.
+DCS Redis 4.0 and later instances support AOF and RDB persistence.
 You can back up data to RDB and AOF files on the console and download the files.